Weekly Schedule/Will soon be updated accordingly with COVID19 situation,

 “Serve Allah(God), and join not any partners with Him; and do good—to parents, kinsfolk, orphans, those in need, neighbors who are near, neighbors who are strangers, and the companion by your side, the way-farer (ye meet), and what your right hands possess: for God loveth not the arrogant, the vainglorious.”
 (Quran 4:36)

 Before we can sincerely help the needy, fight poverty, and strengthen our bonds in the community, we have to first understand our duty to our neighbors.

 Duty to Our Neighbors:

-- You must help them if they ask for our help;
+You must help them if they asks for our help;

-- When a member of your community is in need, danger or illness or calamity has fallen on him, it is our duty as a Muslim to reach out and offer them help (regardless of the neighbor’s faith or background).
-To fail to do this is to fail in our duty to our neighbors, and to leave a gaping hole in the Community.
+When a member of your community is in need, danger or illness or calamity has fallen on him, it is our duty as a Muslim to reach out and offer them help (regardless of the neighbor’s faith or background).
+To fall short in our duty to our neighbors would leave a gaping hole in the Community.